Armenia: Foreign relations

-Armenia became a member of the United Nations on 2 March 1992, and is a signatory to a number of its organizations and other international agreements.
+Armenia became a member of the United Nations on 2 March 1992, and is a signatory to a number of its organisations and other international agreements.
 Armenia is also a member of international organisations such as the Council of Europe, the Asian Development Bank, the European Bank for Reconstruction and Development, the European Political Community, the Commonwealth of Independent States, the Organization for Security and Cooperation in Europe, the International Monetary Fund, the World Trade Organization, the World Customs Organization, the Organization of the Black Sea Economic Cooperation and La Francophonie.
-It is a member of the CSTO military alliance, and also participates in NATO's Partnership for Peace program and the Euro-Atlantic Partnership Council.
+It is a member of the CSTO military alliance, and also participates in NATO's Partnership for Peace programme and the Euro-Atlantic Partnership Council.
 In 2004, its forces joined KFOR, a NATO-led international force in Kosovo.
 Armenia is also an observer member of the Arab League, the Organization of American States, the Pacific Alliance, the Non-Aligned Movement, and a dialogue partner in the Shanghai Cooperation Organisation.
 As a result of its historical ties to France, Armenia was selected to host the biennial Francophonie summit in 2018.

 Armenia has a difficult relation with neighbouring countries Azerbaijan and Turkey.
 Tensions were running high between Armenians and Azerbaijanis during the final years of the Soviet Union.
 The Nagorno-Karabakh conflict dominated the region's politics throughout the 1990s.
-To this day, Armenia's borders with Turkey and Azerbaijan are under severe blockade.
-In addition, a permanent solution for the Nagorno-Karabakh conflict has not been reached despite the mediation provided by organizations such as the OSCE.
+To this day, Armenia's borders with Turkey and Azerbaijan are under a severe blockade.
+In addition, a permanent solution for the Nagorno-Karabakh conflict has not been reached despite the mediation provided by organisations such as the OSCE.

 Turkey also has a long history of poor relations with Armenia over its refusal to acknowledge the Armenian genocide, even though it was one of the first countries to recognize the Republic of Armenia (the third republic) after its independence from the USSR in 1991.
 Despite this, for most of the 20th century and early 21st century, relations remain tense and there are no formal diplomatic relations between the two countries due to Turkey's refusal to establish them for numerous reasons.
 During the first Nagorno-Karabakh War, and citing it as the reason, Turkey closed its border with Armenia in 1993.
 It has not lifted its blockade despite pressure from the powerful Turkish business lobby interested in Armenian markets.